iridiumcao/iridiumcao.github.io/maths/gh_math_formula.md

 ## Solution

-Add the script at he head of the markdown, following <https://docs.mathjax.org/en/latest/web/start.html>
+To resolve this issue, add the following script to the head of the markdown, following the instructions on <https://docs.mathjax.org/en/latest/web/start.html>:

 ```html
 <script>